ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

 - **Primary Patient (within a ClientGroup)**: The individual client member whose clinical care and documentation are the primary focus for services delivered to that client group.
 - **Event (Appointment Type)**: A calendar entry for non-client, non-billable activities such as staff meetings, clinician unavailability, or training.
 - **Merge Tag**: A placeholder (e.g., `{{Client.preferred_name}}`) in an `EmailTemplate` or `ReminderTextTemplate` that is dynamically replaced with actual data by the application before sending.
-- **Portal Activation (Refined)**: The process by which a client, upon receiving a staff-initiated invitation, completes account setup for the client portal, typically involving password creation, verification of primary contact methods, and setting initial communication preferences including SMS opt-ins.
+- **Portal Activation (Refined)**: The process by which a client, upon receiving a staff-initiated invitation (video context [01:59]), completes account setup for the client portal, typically involving password creation, verification of primary contact methods, and setting initial communication preferences including SMS opt-ins.
-- **Unavailability Block (Refined)**: An `Appointment` of `type = 'EVENT'` created by a clinician, often recurring, to mark periods they are not available for client sessions.
+- **Unavailability Block (Refined)**: An `Appointment` of `type = 'EVENT'` created by a clinician, often recurring, to mark periods they are not available for client sessions (video context "Video 3"/"Video 2").
 The system scheduling logic must prevent booking client appointments that conflict with these blocks.
 Conflicts with pre-existing client appointments require manual staff resolution.
-- **Financial Reconciliation (Refined)**: A regular (typically daily) operational process where practice staff compare payment records from the payment processor with `Payment` entries in the system, using `Payment.transaction_id` for matching and `Payment.response` for investigating discrepancies, to ensure financial accuracy.
+- **Financial Reconciliation (Refined)**: A regular (typically daily) operational process where practice staff compare payment records from the payment processor with `Payment` entries in the system, using `Payment.transaction_id` for matching and `Payment.response` for investigating discrepancies, to ensure financial accuracy (video context "Video 2"/"Video 3", schema_notes.md 7.3.8).
-- **CMS Fields**: Specific data fields required for insurance claims processing, potentially related to Centers for Medicare & Medicaid Services (CMS) standards, which are captured as part of a client's insurance information.
+- **CMS Fields (from video)**: Specific data fields required for insurance claims processing, potentially related to Centers for Medicare & Medicaid Services (CMS) standards, captured as part of client insurance information (video context Q14.21).
-- **Client Default Services**: Predefined service codes and associated rates that are automatically applied when creating new appointments or billable items for a specific client, potentially overriding practice-level or clinician-level defaults.
+- **Client Default Services (from video)**: Predefined service codes and associated rates that are automatically applied when creating new appointments or billable items for a specific client, potentially overriding other established rates (video context Q14.19).

 ## 14. Open Questions & Future Considerations

 _(Adding new questions based on "new context from Video 3" and refinements)_

 1.  **Client Portal Authentication Deep Dive**: Answered in 7.5.1 based on "Video 2" & Video 3 [01:59] - Passwords used (implied by "setup"), via invitation.
 The need for `ClientPortalAccount` model is high.
-What are the specific security requirements (password complexity, MFA, lockout policies)?
+The follow-up questions about specific security requirements (password complexity, MFA, lockout policies for `ClientPortalAccount`) are excellent and should remain highlighted as key decisions needed.
 2.  **Duplicate Client Management Workflow**: Partially answered in 7.1.2 - All new requests are reviewed by staff.
-What are the detailed steps and UI considerations for staff to review and resolve potential duplicate client records flagged by the system during intake?
-What specific fields are used for matching, and what is the threshold for flagging a potential duplicate?
+The questions 'What specific fields are used for matching, and what is the threshold for flagging a potential duplicate?
+What are the detailed steps and UI considerations for staff to review and resolve potential duplicate client records?' remain critical and should be emphasized for UI/UX design and further business rule definition.
 3.  **Default Behavior for Client Preferences**: Partially answered in 7.4.3 - Defaults apply if no preference set after activation.
 SMS requires explicit opt-in.
-If a `ClientReminderPreference` is not explicitly set for a client/type/channel (after portal activation), what is the practice default (opt-in or opt-out) for _each_ notification type/channel combination?
-How is this granular default configured in `PracticeSettings`?
+The question 'If a `ClientReminderPreference` is not explicitly set for a client/type/channel (after portal activation), what is the practice default (opt-in or opt-out) for _each_ notification type/channel combination?
+How is this granular default configured in `PracticeSettings`?' is key and should drive configuration options.
 4.  **Immutable Signed Documents**: How is the immutability of signed documents (notes, surveys) technologically enforced?
 Versioning?
 Or simply locked fields with strict permission controls for unlocking?
 5.  **Referral Source Linking**: Answered in 7.1.6 - Practice wants `ReferralSource` entity.
 If a `ReferralSource` entity is added, how will existing `Client.referred_by` free-text data be migrated or handled?
 6.  **`Availability` Overlap/Conflict Resolution**: How should the system handle clinician attempts to create overlapping `Availability` blocks?
 Should it prevent, warn, or allow?